Dialogues on the Experience of War

 Project start date

-The Dialogues on the Experience of War program supports the study and discussion of humanities sources that address the experiences of military service and war from a wide variety of perspectives.
-In recognition of the importance of the humanities in helping Americans to understand the meaning and experiences of military service and war, Dialogues projects encourage veterans and nonveterans to reflect collectively on such topics as civic engagement, veteran identity, the legacies of war, service, and homecoming.
+The Dialogues on the Experience of War program supports the development of humanities-focused discussion programs that enlarge the understanding of the meaning and experiences of military service and war.
+Through the training of facilitators for and the offering of these discussion programs, Dialogues projects enable veterans and nonveterans to explore together and in depth such topics as civic engagement, veteran identity, legacies of military service, the human costs of war, and homecoming.
+This engagement in reflective and recursive discussions fosters intellectual community and social connections among the participants in Dialogues projects.
 Project teams should include humanities scholars, military veterans, and individuals with relevant experience.

 Dialogues projects may take a wide variety of forms, including: